If you’re an expat living in Costa Rica and need to ship something outside of the country, it’s important to know your options.

 Now that you know how to prepare your packages, the next few sections will show you how to pick the right shipping method.

-Bulk shipping is an appropriate option if you need to send multiple large items, making it the perfect choice when moving.
+Bulk shipping is an appropriate option if you need to send multiple large items, making it the perfect choice when moving to Costa Rica.

 However, you can use bulk shipping to send single large items if they’re too big for airmail.
 Airmail is the standard option for postal parcels, while freight ships are your option for large goods.